Winter is upon us and it brings changes to the skincare routine.

 The skin that is exposed to the cold, in particular, that on our face and hands, can become super dry, flaky, and irritated.
 Lips can become much easier chapped than in the summer.

 Additionally, indoor air tends to be hot and dry from heaters and this adds to the dehydrating of the skin.
-People suffering from eczema or psoriasis might experience even more flare-ups due to the cold and dry weather outside and hot and dry indoor environment.
+People suffering from eczema or psoriasis might experience even more flare-ups due to the cold and dry weather outside and the hot and dry indoor environment.

 Water loss accelerates when the glue is loosened by sun damage, over-cleansing, scrubbing, or underlying medical conditions — or by winter’s low humidity and the drying effects of indoor heat.
 The result is roughness, flaking, itching, cracking, and sometimes a burning sensation.Harvard Health

 So, how can we combat dry winter skin?
-What are some common-sense changes to the everyday routine in wintertime?
+What are some common-sense changes to the everyday routine in the wintertime?
 Let’s dive in.

 This post contains affiliate links.
 If you click on one and purchase the product I will get a small commission at no additional cost to you.
 For more info see the Terms and Conditions Page.
 Thank you for supporting Oko-Logic.